imlakshay08/Quiz-Game/README.md

 # Quiz-Game

-This is a basic Quiz Game in Java
+This is a desktop application, built using Java through IntelliJ Idea, as for playing a basic quiz game.